DaleMargel/Web-Survey/PlatformBuild.md

 ## Why transpiling and bundling are not always necessary:

-- As of mid 2020, Node.js supported ESM modules (at least experimentally).
+- As of mid 2020, Node.js supports ESM modules (at least experimentally).
 Previously a bundler was needed to gather all NPM (CJS) modules and write them to a format that the browser could use.
 Read this [Modules Introduction](https://javascript.info/modules-intro) for a bit of context.

 - [Deno](https://deno.land/), the successor to Node, uses ESM modules and accepts TypeScript so no transpiling or bundling is needed.

-- [Unpkg](https://unpkg.com/) "a fast, global content delivery (CDN) network for everything on npm.
-Use it to quickly and easily load any file from any package using a URL".
-TLDR; No transpiler needed, NPM files are already available online.
+- [Unpkg](https://unpkg.com/) publishes all NPM (CJS) files as (ESM).
+They are all available online and ready to go.
+No transpiler needed.

 - React injects JSX into javascript through a transpiler.
-JSX was originally adopted because no equivalent templating engine existed in javascript.
+JSX was originally adopted because no equivalent templating existed in javascript.
 Now it does: tagged template literals can replace JSX, resulting in smaller, faster code with no need for transpiling.

 - React and others transpiled down to ES5 so that older browsers could be supported (mostly older IE versions).
   - ES6/ES2015 has major changes that do not translate nicely to ES5.
 Transpiling results in code bloat.
-  - In the meanwhile all IE versions have become unsupported except for IE11 - which represents 1.38% of browsers.
+  - In the meanwhile all IE versions have become unsupported except for IE11 - which represents 1.38% of browsers and falling.

 Libraries like "[Preact](https://github.com/preactjs/preact)" with "[Htm](https://github.com/developit/htm)" allow React-like code to be written that runs directly on the browser with no intermediate processing.
 It is smaller and faster too.
 My choice is to use these whenever you can.